ChristineEC/be-a-dear-volunteer/README.md

 **Fix:** I split the javascript into separate files, each targeting only the relevant page or pages.
 Problem solved!
 Thank you, Holly!

 Default images are not loading.

+The footer is transparent except for the text, which covers content when content is scrolled.

+After modifying lines of python code for the Slot model to make the lines shorter in compliance with PEP8 standards, the task-location field was being displayed on the form for updating the slot as two separate phrases with a large gap between them.
+**Fix:** I removed the backslash that I had used to break the line for the string comprising the default value (on lines 55 and 56) and replaced it with ordinary quotes.